Close the left navigation

 Session II — ML & AI Applications to Environmental Engineering & Bioremediation

-To register for the webinar, visit EPA's CLU-IN Training and Events webpage.
+To view the webinar archive, visit EPA's CLU-IN Training and Events webpage.

-The second session will feature three speakers discussing how they apply machine learning and artificial intelligence to environmental engineering applications including detecting contaminants and cleaning up the environment using biosensors, microbiome compositions, and screening tools.
+The second session featured three speakers discussing how they apply machine learning and artificial intelligence to environmental engineering applications including detecting contaminants and cleaning up the environment using biosensors, microbiome compositions, and screening tools.

 Presenters: